ablaom/MachineLearningInJulia2020/README.md

   MLJ can do, and are not a substitute for a course on machine learning fundamentals.
 Examples do not necessarily represent best practice or the best solution to a problem.

+The tutorial topics are as follows:

+- Part 1 - Data Representation

+- Part 2 - Selecting, Training and Evaluating Models

+- Part 3 - Transformers and Pipelines

+- Part 4 - Tuning hyper-parameters

+- Part 5 - Advanced model composition

+The tutorials include links to external resources and exercises with solutions.

 ## Options for running the tutorials